-We are excited to let you know that this year we'll be using ParentSquare to communicate with you at the school, and in your classrooms and groups.
 ParentSquare provides a simple and safe way for everyone at school to connect.
-With ParentSquare you'll be able to: receive all school and classroom communication via email, text or app; view and download photos; view the school and classroom calendar and RSVP for events; easily sign up to volunteer and/or bring items; and more!
-Our goal is for every family to join ParentSquare.
+With ParentSquare you'll receive all school and classroom communication via email, text, or app.
+You can also view and download photos; view the school and classroom calendar and RSVP for events; and easily sign up to volunteer and/or bring items.
+ParentSquare works best when every family in the community is involved.
 When you receive an invitation email or text to join ParentSquare, please click the link to activate your account.
 It takes less than a minute.
 You can use ParentSquare on any device.
 You can download the free mobile app for Android or iOS and you can also use it from a computer at: www.parentsquare.com.
+If you have any questions, please contact the Communications Director at Communications@TucsonWaldorf.org.